raspberrypi/documentation/installation/raspberry-pi-desktop/installing/README.md

 # Installing Raspberry Pi Desktop on your computer

-To install Raspberry Pi Desktop on your computer, first [install the disk image](../installing-cd-dvd) onto a CD/DVD or USB stick.
+To install Raspberry Pi Desktop on your computer, first [install the disk image](../installing-cd-dvd) onto a DVD or USB stick.

 1. Insert the disk or USB stick in your computer before or after it starts booting.